pgg1610/data_blog/posts/2022-12-28-small_molecule_resources.md

 description: Compendium of recent articles, resources, and blogs in the area of chemical science and drug discovery
 layout: post
-sticky_rank: 2
 title: Small Molecules Resources
 toc: true

 ---

-Last update: 8th February 2023
+Last update: 16th April 2023

 ## Noteworthy blogs to follow: